LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Potter.md

 ## Behavior

-Bree-land Potters will wander stand in their stalls when not interacting.
+Bree-land Potters will stand in their stalls when not interacting.
 Upon death, a silver coin will float above the ground where they died, signifying that they will respawn here after a short period of time.

 ## Equipment

-Bree-land Farmers fight with any of the following: Iron and bronze daggers and iron, bronze and stone axes.
+Bree-land Potters fight with any of the following: Iron and bronze daggers and iron, bronze and stone axes.

 ## Trading